casangi/casadocs/docs/tasks/task_tclean.rst

       multiple runs of tclean are run consecutively with the same imagename, then the cleaning is incremental.

+   .. tip:: To organize the output images produced by one or multiple
+             runs of tclean and/or other imaging tasks, a subdirectory can be added to 'imagename'.
+All output images will be sent to that directory instead of the current working directory.
+Example: imagename=’mydir/try’.
+This is a
+             simple way to group together a set of images (different extensions) corresponding to a same sequence of tclean runs, preventing confusion and conflicts with the potentially long list of other images from related or unrelated tclean runs that used similar 'imagename'.

    .. rubric:: Stokes polarization products

    It is possible to make polarization images of various Stokes